anshul-dying/networksecurity/README.md

-## This is network security project for pishing data
+## This is network security project for phising data
 ### Learning purposes